 994 - The king of Norway knew about Midsommar traditions and tried to convert Heathens with a promise or threat of a Midsommarsblót.

-930-999: The Icelandic Allthing Assembly is held for two weeks on the 9th week of summer-weeks.
-Note: Influence of kings don't arrive in Iceland until 1262.
+930-999: The Icelandic Allthing Assembly is held for two weeks on the 9th week of summer weeks.
+Note: The influence of kings don't arrive in Iceland until 1262.

 58-49 BC: Carvings from Denmark and Sweden show expressions of joy, thanks and worship to the sun for its life-giving power.
-Included are sun wheel carvings found throughout Scandinavia and Germany used in folk customs. *Note: This only proves sun-worship existed.
+Sun wheel carvings throughout Scandinavia and Germany are included.
+These are used in folk customs. *Note: This only proves sun-worship existed.
 It is not evidence of Midsommar.

-Conclusion: I like to give simple answers at the beginning of my articles, but Midsommar has so many layers that need to be understood!
-This time it was important to go through the history and details of Midsommar and its variants.
+Conclusion: I like to give simple answers at the beginning of my articles, but Midsommar has so many layers to be understood!
+This time it was essential to go through the history and details of Midsommar and its variants.

 Nordberg, Andreas.
 “Jul, disting och förkyrklig tideräkning" Kalendrar Och Kalendariska Riter i Det Förkristna …, 2006."

 Billington, Sandra.
 "The Midsummer Solstice As It Was, Or Was Not, Observed in Pagan Germany, Scandinavia and Anglo-Saxon England."
 Folklore 119, no. 1 (2008): 41-57.
 Accessed February 23, 2021. http://www.jstor.org/stable/30035459.

 McKenna, Francine A. "SUMMER SOLSTICE AND MIDSUMMER MAGIC IN GERMANY